awesomemotive/edd-product-updates/README.md

 ## Features
 **Customizable Email Message**.
 Craft a message separate from purchase receipt emails so you can engage easily with your customers on a more targeted level while delivering updates to your digital products – whether that's a new edition of your eBook or a fix for a corrupted file.

 **Additional Email Tags**.
 The {updated_products} and {updated_products_links} tags drop into emails easily to show, respectively, a plain list of updated products and a list of updated products with download links.
-A third tag, {unsubscribe}, allows customers to opt-out of future updates.
+A third tag, {unsubscribe_link}, allows customers to opt-out of future updates.

 **Complete Unsubscribe System**.
 The added {unsubscribe} email tag outputs a link customers can click on to be removed from future product updates.
 If clicked on accident, it's easy to re-subscribe via single button click.
 Additionally, admins have the ability to unsubscribe/resubscribe customers on their payment history page.